Yakutsk: Demographics

+Religion

+Orthodox Christianity is the most widely professed faith in Yakutsk, with significant populations of the adherents of Shamanism and Rodnovery.
+A sizeable share of the city's residents is non-religious.
+The city's two main ethnic groups, the Turkic speaking Yakuts and the Slavic speaking Russians, are primarily Christian.
+The world largest temple of the Aiyy Faith is also located in Yakutsk.
+There is also a mosque in Yakutsk.

 Administrative and municipal status

 Yakutsk is the capital of the Sakha Republic.
 As an inhabited locality, Yakutsk is classified as a city under republic jurisdiction.
 Within the framework of administrative divisions, it is, together with the settlement of Zhatay and eleven rural localities, incorporated as the city of republic significance of Yakutsk—an administrative unit with a status equal to that of the districts.
 As a municipal division, Yakutsk and the eleven rural localities are incorporated as Yakutsk Urban Okrug.
 The settlement of Zhatay is not a part of Yakutsk Urban Okrug and is independently incorporated as Zhatay Urban Okrug.